Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Linux/Linux Vulnerabilities.md

 - perform service detection scan on target to confirm apache running
 - visit the ip in browser
-	- identify CGI script on webpage (look at page source) ![[Pasted image 20230710132143.png]] the cgi script is passing commands in bash you can use this as input vector but before that you need to check if this system is vulnerable to shellshock explotation -> check in nmap
+	- identify CGI script on webpage (look at page source) ![[Pasted image 20230710132143.png]] the cgi script is passing commands in bash you can use this as input vector but before that you need to check if this system is vulnerable to shellshock exploration -> check in nmap
-- Check if system is vulnerable to shellshock: `nmap -sV ip --script=http-shellshock --script-args "http-shellshock.uri=/gettime.cgi" `
+- `nmap -sV ip --script=http-shellshock --script-args "http-shellshock.uri=/gettime.cgi" `
 	- `--script=http-shellshock`: This option specifies that you want to use the `http-shellshock` script.
 Shellshock is a vulnerability in the Bash shell that allows remote code execution.
 The script is designed to detect if the target web server is vulnerable to this specific vulnerability.
 	- `--script-args "http-shellshock.uri=/gettime.cgi"`: This argument provides additional parameters to the `http-shellshock` script.
 In this case, it sets the URI (Uniform Resource Identifier) to `/gettime.cgi`, which is the path of a specific CGI script on the target server.
 This allows the script to test the vulnerability specifically on that CGI script.
 	- go to the browser and visit targetip/cgi link - configure Mozilla with foxyproxy - select Burp so all the traffic is redirected to Burp ![[Pasted image 20230710133011.png]]